 Chromebooks are cheap and versatile machines and often don’t get the credit they deserve for the power they possess.
 They’re a unique and attractive option, especially for students who are normally on very tight budgets.

 Can a Chromebook be a college laptop?
 The answer is quite simple.
 Yes!
 Absolutely, a Chromebook can be a college laptop.
-However, there are many things to consider when purchasing a college laptop and we will be discussing all of them below.
+It’s budget and the battery life is amazing!

 Things to Consider